fence with sign that says "this way" with arrow

 A good RFP will establish clear goals, requirements, timeframe, and budget for the website.
 Not only will a well written RFP result in bids that will enable you to compare apples to apples, but it will attract higher quality bidders.
 And that’s a key point.
 While it may seem website designers are a dime a dozen, the truth is that Good Website Designers - the website designers who are creative, experienced, and have earned their scars - are in high demand and are discerning about which projects to pursue or not.
 So the RFP needs to sell the project, your team, and attract the type of partner that you’ll want to work with for years.

-When you do start writing, consider the tone.
+As I mentioned already, when you do start writing, consider the tone.
 It should reflect the style and personality of your team (vs corporate brand guide).
 Let it be less formal if not conversational.
 This is the beginning of a relationship that will last years.
-Think of this almost as you might when writing up a dating profile.

 [Pause]